Murad07/edusmart-lms/DEVELOPMENT_PLAN.md

 # EduSmart LMS - Actionable Development Plan

 This document breaks down the project plan into a detailed, step-by-step checklist.
-Mark items as you complete them to track your progress.
+Mark items as I complete them to track my progress.
 This plan integrates testing and API documentation throughout the development lifecycle, following professional best practices.

 ---